Counting Shellings of Complete Bipartite Graphs and Trees: Introduction

 In this paper, we investigate the problem of counting shellings, aiming to start a new line of research.
-We restrict our attentions to finite simplicial complexes that are pure of dimension 1, namely, undirected graphs, where interesting combinatorial arguments are already taking place.
-Let's first reformulate Definition~\ref{def:shellingcomplex} in the language of graph theory. \begin{definition}[Graph Shelling] Given an undirected graph $G=(V,E)$, where $V$ is the vertex set of $G$ and $E$ is the edge set of $G$, a \textit{shelling} of $G$ is a total ordering of the edge set $\sigma\in\S_E$, where $\S$ stands for symmetric group, such that $\sigma(1),\ldots,\sigma(k)$ form a connected subgraph of $G$ for all $k=1,\ldots,|E|$. \end{definition} We will adopt the following notation throughout the paper. \begin{definition} For a graph $G$, let $F(G)$ denote the number of shellings of $G$. \end{definition} Clearly, a graph admits a shelling if and only if it is connected, which is equivalent to $F(G)>0$.
+We restrict our attention to finite simplicial complexes that are pure of dimension 1, namely, undirected graphs, where interesting combinatorial arguments are already taking place.
+Let's first reformulate Definition~\ref{def:shellingcomplex} in the language of graph theory. \begin{definition}[Graph Shelling] Given an undirected graph $G=(V,E)$, where $V$ is the vertex set of $G$ and $E$ is the edge set of $G$, a \textit{shelling} of $G$ is a total ordering of the edge set $\sigma\in\S_E$, where $\S$ stands for symmetric group, such that $\sigma(1),\ldots,\sigma(k)$ form a connected subgraph of $G$ for all $k=1,\ldots,|E|$. \end{definition} Throughout this paper, we will use $F(G)$ to denote the number of shellings of a graph $G$.

+Clearly, a graph admits a shelling if and only if it is connected, which is equivalent to $F(G)>0$.
 A few results are already known. \begin{theorem}[\cite{MO297411}] Let $K_n$ be the complete graph on $n$ vertices.
 Then

 where $C_{n-1}=\binom{2n-2}{n-1}/n$ is the $(n-1)^{th}$ Catalan number. \end{theorem}